Richey Edwards: Legacy

 Edwards' disappearance attracted a great deal of media attention.

-On 8 April 1995, an issue of Melody Maker – released in conjunction with the Samaritans regarding depression, self-harm and suicide.
+On 8 April 1995, an issue of Melody Maker was released in conjunction with the Samaritans regarding depression, self-harm and suicide.
 The magazine had received a number of letters from fans distressed at both the anniversary of the death of Kurt Cobain and the disappearance of Edwards.
-The 8 April edition saw Melody Maker assemble a panel of readers to discuss the issues related to both cases.Then-editor Allan Jones placing the inspiration for the special nature of the issue firmly in the hands of the readers: "Every week the mailbag is just full of these letters.
+The 8 April edition saw Melody Maker assemble a panel of readers to discuss the issues related to both cases.
+Then-editor Allan Jones placed the inspiration for the special nature of the issue firmly in the hands of the readers: "Every week the mailbag is just full of these letters.
 Richey's predicament seems to be emblematic of what a lot of people are going through."
 Jones saw the debate as focusing on the notion of whether "our rock stars are more vulnerable these days, and is that vulnerability a reflection of the vulnerability of their audience?
 And if so, why?"